smaremanda/add-in-docs/outlook/compose/get-or-set-the-location-of-an-appointment.md

 ```

 To use  **item.location.getAsync**, provide a callback method that checks for the status and result of the asynchronous call.
 You can provide any necessary arguments to the callback method through the  _asyncContext_ optional parameter.
 You can obtain status, results and any error using the output parameter _asyncResult_ of the callback.
-If the asynchronous call is successful, you can get the location as a string using the[AsyncResult.value](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.
+If the asynchronous call is successful, you can get the location as a string using the [AsyncResult.value](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.